-Epinephrine auto-injectors are used for the emergency treatment of potentially life-threatening anaphylactic reactions, and each has a unique design and operating instructions for use under stressful conditions.1 It is critical that epinephrine be administered quickly and correctly, without the added confusion of patient or caregiver unfamiliarity with the auto-injector device.2
+Epinephrine auto-injectors are used for the emergency treatment of potentially life-threatening anaphylactic reactions, and each has a different design and operating instructions for use under stressful conditions.1-3 It is critical that epinephrine be administered quickly and correctly, without the added confusion of patient or caregiver unfamiliarity with the auto-injector device.2

 To view the FDA’s Orange Book, please click here.